 Under the extraordinary circumstances brought on by the pandemic, traditional intranets revealed themselves to be sorely lacking.
 They couldn't effectively broadcast the trusted, valid, up-to-date information that employees need in order to remain safe, secure, and productive.
-Traditionally, that wasn't what they were designed to do.
+Traditionally, that simply wasn't what they were designed to do.

 Going forward, that all has to change.